General Motors Rear Camera Mirror

 For the 2018 model year, the Rear Camera Mirror gained a Rear Camera Mirror Washer feature that delivers a pressurized spray to the lens used the Rear Camera Mirror, thereby removing mud, dust, snow, ice and moisture from the camera’s lens.

-Drivers can disable the mirror’s video streaming function by flipping the toggle on the underside of the mirror.
-Doing so will revert the mirror to a traditional electrochromatic rearview mirror.
+Drivers can disable the mirror’s video streaming function by “flipping down” the tab on the underside of the mirror.
+Doing so reverts the mirror to a traditional electrochromatic rearview mirror.

 Researchers and engineers working on the GM Rear Camera Mirror have been awarded 10 patents – one for the streaming video mirror and nine for video processing.
 The patents cover innovations in the wide field of view camera image calibration, de-warping, glare reduction and camera hardware design.